juniorsundarCasual/TGT/vault/volume-3.chapter-212.md

 "That won't be necessary," Krish halted her.
 "I can do it from here."

 Krish closed his eyes and directed his full attention to Marie's core.
 With practised efficiency, he was now present inside her core space.
 Compared to Al, his spiritual cultivation was many levels ahead.
-It was so advanced that he did not need to physically contact the person's whose cultivation he wanted to inspect.
-On a side note, in the Tesseract Transformation realm, spiritual attacks are another branch of offensive magic that one needs to protect themselves again.
+It was so advanced that he did not need to physically contact the person whose cultivation he wanted to inspect.
+On a side note, in the Tesseract Transformation realm, spiritual attacks are another branch of offensive magic that one needs to protect themselves against.
 A Tesseract Transformation mage can effortlessly destroy an opposing mage's cultivation without moving a muscle.

-Although, Krish's current venture wasn't to hurt anyone rather to ensure that his Disciple's cultivation was safe.
+Although, Krish's current venture wasn't to hurt anyone but rather to ensure that his Disciple's cultivation was safe.
 The core space is a semi-manifestation of what a mage's cultivation entails.
 Krish was knowledgeable about what a Heavenly Eye practitioner's core space looks like.
-They have been etched into the records he carried with him, passed down from his ancestor.
-After entering Marie's space, he could confirm was that his Disciple's did not match it at all.
+They have been etched into the records he carried with him, passed down from his ancestors.
+After entering Marie's space, he could confirm that his Disciple's did not match it at all.

-The room existed, and did not exist.
+The room existed and did not exist.
 This was the best description Krish could come up with.
 The space twitched frantically after his presence was made known.
 Although Marie had allowed his access, the space did not like it that a character with proper dimensionality and form had encroached its domain.
 With every passing second, a discomfited wave washed over Krish that implemented a change in his form, abstracting it.
 But after determining that the change was faulty it would revert.
 Only to repeat once again.

-Krish moved his gaze accross the area and immediately noticed a small congregation of liquid at the centre, which he correctly asssumed to be Marie's nascent core.
+Krish moved his gaze across the area and immediately noticed a small congregation of liquid at the centre, which he correctly assumed to be Marie's nascent core.
 To truly confirm the nature of his Disciple's cultivation, he would need to intrude in there.

 With cautious steps, Krish moved forward, or did the room move backwards?
 Krish could neither confirm nor deny it.
 No matter, the distance between the liquid body and his form was shortening.
-After he was in close-proximity, Krish lowered himself, or did the floor rise?
+After he was close, Krish lowered himself, or did the floor rise?
 Again, neither confirmed nor denied.

 Krish brought his head close to the liquid body and dunked it in.
 He did not feel as though he was breaching a liquid surface, but he could confirm that his face had entered a different space.
 At this moment, Krish took a second to release a light chuckle as he likened his current pose to Al's.